-Budget $1,000–$3,000 for post-purchase initial work even after a clean pre-buy.
-This is normal.
+Plan on $1,000–$3,000 in post-purchase initial work even after a clean pre-buy.
+This is normal and not a sign you got a bad airplane.

-What new owners often don't anticipate:
+What new owners often miss:

-| Cost | Annual | Per Hobbs Hour |
+| Cost | Annual | Per Hobbs hour |

 |---|---|---|